yacy/yacy_search_server/help/Connections_p.md

 ---
 page: htroot/Connections_p.html
 help: help/Connections_p.md
-title: Server Connection Tracking
+title: Connection and Request Tracking
 package: monitoring-performance
 access: admin
 kind: admin-page
 backend_java: source/net/yacy/htroot/Connections_p.java
 ---

-# Server Connection Tracking
+# Connection and Request Tracking

 ## Purpose

-Server Connection Tracking shows open and recent connections.
+Connection and Request Tracking shows active incoming HTTP requests separately from active outgoing client connections.

-Use it when requests appear stuck, slow, or unexpectedly numerous.
+Use it when requests appear stuck, slow, or unexpectedly numerous, or when outgoing HTTP activity needs inspection.

 ## What You Can Do Here

-- Server Connection Tracking shows open and recent connections.
+- Incoming HTTP Requests contains one row per request currently executing, including concurrent requests sharing one keep-alive connection.
+- Outgoing Connections contains YaCy client connections tracked by the outgoing HTTP client.
 - Filter or limit the view to the symptom being investigated.
 - Use the observation to decide the next crawler, index, network, or configuration action.